Kagamiin/ssplayer-nes/README.md

 | ss2_async_fast                | 79-106 rasterlines    | 1280 bytes  |
 | ss2_async                     | 103-136 rasterlines   | 725 bytes   |

+**NOTE:** Decode time measured with the Konami VRC mappers.
+Decode time will be larger for other mappers due to higher IRQ overhead.

 ### 1-bit SSDPCM

 All 3 of these routines are made to work with the **1-bit SSDPCM** format.
 Their specifications are as follows: